 A Santa Rosa workers’ compensation lawyer can help injured workers receive temporary disability benefits

-workers’ compensation lawyer explains how long employees can receive workers' compensation Employers and their insurance companies frequently complain that injured workers use the workers’ compensation system to get a “free ride” by receiving temporary disability benefits when they should be working.
+Employers and their insurance companies frequently complain that injured workers use the workers’ compensation system to get a “free ride” by receiving temporary disability benefits when they should be working.
 In fact, the California workers’ compensation system is designed to prevent abuses while assuring that injured workers receive the benefits they deserve.
 A Santa Rosa workers’ compensation attorney can help injured workers who may be harassed by their employers about returning to work before their injuries have healed.

 Temporary Disability Benefits